-Assuming an observable $P_a$ is predetermined to have the value 1, then from the strong Kochen-Specker theorem we know that we can explicitly identify an observable $P_b$ which is provable value indefinite relative to the assumptions (mainly admissibility and non-contextuality).
+Assuming that an observable $P_a$ is predetermined to have the value 1, then from the strong Kochen-Specker theorem we know that we can explicitly identify an observable $P_b$ that is provable value indefinite relative to the assumptions (mainly admissibility and noncontextuality).
 In this section we address the following question: Which of the remaining observables $P_b$ can be proven to be value indefinite?
-We prove here the following answer: only observables which commute with $P_a$ can be value definite.
+We prove here the following answer: Only observables that commute with $P_a$ can be value definite.